CBD Defined: A Multifaceted Cannabinoid

 The Millennial Origin of Hemp

-Hemp, from which cannabidiol, also known by the acronym CBD, is derived, is a multifaceted plant that has been used for millennia.
-It was already used in Neolithic China, and its domestication probably began between -10,000 and -4000 BCE.
-It has been used for various applications ranging from making textiles to therapeutic uses.
+Hemp, from which cannabidiol, also known as CBD, is derived, is a multifaceted plant that has been used for millennia.
+It was already in use in Neolithic China, and its domestication likely began between 10,000 and 4,000 BCE.
+It has been used for a variety of applications, from textile production to therapeutic uses.

-Hemp has crossed the ages and continents, enriching the civilizations that used it.
-However, it was not until the 20th century that science began to seriously study its chemical composition.
-This plant is rich in special molecules, called cannabinoids, the two most famous of which are CBD and THC (tetrahydrocannabinol).
+Hemp has traversed ages and continents, enriching the civilizations that used it.
+However, it was only in the 20th century that science began to seriously study its chemical composition.
+This plant is rich in special molecules called cannabinoids, the two most well-known of which are CBD and THC (tetrahydrocannabinol).

 The Discovery of Cannabidiol

 Although the cannabis plant has been used for millennia, CBD itself was first isolated around 1940 by researchers at the University of Illinois.
-At that time, cannabidiol was not yet well understood, and it was even considered a toxic substance.
-The scientific community only began to see its potential much later, in the 1960s, thanks largely to the research of Raphaël Mechoulam, an Israeli researcher.
-His studies paved the way for further exploration of the therapeutic effects of cannabinoids.
+At that time, cannabidiol was not well understood and was even considered a toxic substance.
+The scientific community only began to recognize its potential much later, in the 1960s, thanks in large part to the research of Raphael Mechoulam, an Israeli researcher.
+His studies paved the way for a deeper exploration of the therapeutic effects of cannabinoids.

 A Scientific and Medical Revolution

-Over the years and decades, numerous studies have been carried out to decipher the effects of CBD on the human body.
-In the 1970s, CBD was observed to have antiemetic and analgesic effects.
-Researchers have begun examining it as an alternative to traditional medications to treat conditions like anxiety, chronic pain, and even some neurodegenerative diseases.
-In the late 1990s, researchers discovered that CBD had the potential to protect neurons, providing a new horizon of research in diseases such as Alzheimer's.
+Over the years and decades, numerous studies have been conducted to decipher the effects of CBD on the human body.
+In the 1970s, it was observed that CBD had antiemetic and analgesic effects.
+Researchers began to examine it as an alternative to traditional medications for treating conditions such as anxiety, chronic pain, and even some neurodegenerative diseases.
+Toward the end of the 1990s, researchers discovered that CBD had the potential to protect neurons, thus offering a new avenue of research in diseases like Alzheimer's.

 The Contemporary Era